Alex Murdaugh pleads not guilty — for now — to federal wire fraud and money laundering charges

 CHARLESTON, S.C.
-(AP) — Alex Murdaugh was arraigned Wednesday on federal money laundering and wire fraud charges for indictments saying he stole money from his clients.
+(AP) — Alex Murdaugh was arraigned Wednesday on federal money laundering and wire fraud charges for indictments saying he stole money from his clients, and although he pleaded not guilty for now, his lawyer said that might change soon.

-The convicted murderer already serving a life sentence in a South Carolina state prison for killing his wife and son pleaded not guilty for now.
-But his lawyers said at the hearing that might change soon.

-The details of the 22 charges aren’t new.
+Murdaugh is already serving a life sentence in a South Carolina state prison for killing his wife and son, and the details of the 22 financial charges aren’t new.
 State prosecutors have indicted Murdaugh on similar charges, saying he diverted money meant for clients and a wrongful death settlement for his family’s longtime housekeeper who fell at Murdaugh’s home to his own bank accounts.

 Murdaugh’s lawyers said in a statement last week the former attorney has been cooperating with federal investigators, and they anticipated the latest charges would be “quickly resolved without a trial.”